RileyAbr/Shakespeare-Insult-Generator/README.md

 # Shakespearean-Insult-Generator
- A Java Swing form based Shakespearean insulte generator
+A Java Swing GUI project that generates Old English insults.
+Built to practice creating GUI elements and assist a student with writing projects.